-Business Bingo for Mac is compatible with Tiger, Leopard, Snow Leopard, Lion and Mountain Lion.
+Business Bingo for Mac is compatible with Lion (10.7) and higher.

-Business Bingo (BB) is a computer program that performs all the functions of old fashioned bingo calling equipment.
+Business Bingo (BB) is a computer program that performs all the functions of old fashioned 75 number bingo calling equipment.
 There is no need for the Blower Box with the Ping-Pong balls, the Rack to hold the balls, the Flash Board displaying the called numbers and the Winning Pattern display.
-All that is required to use BB is a computer and a method of displaying the computer data, such as a 16 x 9 ratio TV or Projector and Screen.
-BB has provisions for a banner for a business name and six ads or a banner ("Happy Birthday Sally") and six images for private use.
-Business Bingo is available for Mac and Win 7 computers.
+All that is required to use BB is a computer and a method of displaying the computer data, such as a TV or Projector and Screen.
+BB has provisions to display a banner for a business name and six ads or a banner ("Happy Birthday Sally") and six images for private use.
+Business Bingo is available for Mac and Windows computers.
 Business Bingo is $50 shareware; Users can try Business Bingo in Demo Mode for ten minutes per launch without registering.
 Registration removes this limitation.

 The banner is displayed in large black font above the game area.
 There are three squares on the left and three squares on the right for images which could be ads or personal images.